./ahmedhashim

 Caching with PromiseMaps

-Imagine a social network where popular user profiles get requested many times per second.
-A naive cache implementation might look like this:
+Picture a social network where popular user profiles get fetched hundreds of times per second.
+The naive cache looks like this:

 const cache: Map<number, UserProfile> = new Map();